yecdev/yeti/README.md

 - How about using a hardware wallet?

-  At this point, hardware wallets do not support z-addr.
+  At this point, hardware wallets do not support shielded addresses (y-addresses).
 In any case, a hardware wallet is special equipment that not everyone is comfortable using.
-ZCash Cold Wallet code is open source and does not rely on any proprietary logic.
+Yeti code is open source and does not rely on any proprietary logic.
 Also, hardware wallets break, but a paper wallet does not.